caleb-allen/VimBindings.jl/README.md

 VimBindings is early in development and is not yet recommended for daily use.
 For the brave, feel free to give it a try!

 > **Warning**
-> There is an open bug which may corrupt your Julia REPL history!
+> Starting with v0.3.0 there is an open bug which may corrupt your Julia REPL history!
 This causes the REPL to exhibit unpredictable behavior when you navigate through a corrupted history entry, even when VimBindings.jl is not loaded.
 > Please see [this issue](https://github.com/caleb-allen/VimBindings.jl/issues/36) for more info.
 > If you experience this bug, run the `fix_history.jl` script in the issue to restore your history.